dillonhuff/gca/README.md

 use in each path.

 To see some examples of how to use GCAs C++ API see the tests in [https://github.com/dillonhuff/gca/blob/master/test/mesh_to_gcode_tests.cpp](https://github.com/dillonhuff/gca/blob/master/test/mesh_to_gcode_tests.cpp)

+## Testing

+GCA has been used to make several real parts out of 6061 aluminum on an Emco F1 3-axis mill.
+It should work well on prismatic parts, and parts that are mostly prismatic with isolated freeform surfaces

+## Limitations

+GCA supports only flat nosed and ball nosed end mills.
+Special tools like chamfers and corner-rounding end-mills are not supported.

+GCA only supports cuboid stocks.

+The only fixture type that is supported is vices.